 To recap, what Agustin is urging us to do is to refrain from excluding the possibility of women’s agency by definition.
 Why might a woman choose a dangerous, stigmatized, and likely unpleasant job?
 Well, many women enter prostitution “voluntarily” because of social structural conditions (e.g., they need to feed their children and prostitution is the most economically-rewarding work they can get).
 Assuming all women are forced by mean people, however, makes the social structural forces invisible.
 We don’t need mean pimps to force women into prostitution, our own social institutions do a pretty good job of it.

 And, of course, we must also acknowledge the possibility that some women choose prostitution because they like the work.
 You might say, “Okay, fine, there may be some high-end prostitutions who like the work, but who could possibly like having sex with random guys for $20 in dirty bushes?”
 Well, if we decide that the fact that their job is shitty means that they are “coerced” in some way, we need to also ask about those people that “choose” other potentially shitty jobs like migrant farmwork, being a cashier, filing, working behind the counter at an airline (seriously, that must suck), factory work, and being a maid or janitor.
 There are lots of shitty jobs in the U.S. and world economy.
-Agustin simply wants us to give women involved in prostitution the same subject status as women and men doing other work.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+Agustin simply wants us to give women involved in prostitution the same subject status as women and men doing other work.Lisa Wade, PhD is a Visiting Scholar at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming Introduction to Sociology text.
 You can follow her on Twitter, Facebook, and Instagram.